pappasam/npd/c1_intro_programming/assignments/a3_python_interpreter_exercises.md

 chmod +x list_tasks.sh
 ```

-Now both scripts are executable, though they perform no commands.
-Use vim to
+Though executable, both scripts perform no commands.
+Use vim to inspect their
-inspect their contents, then exit with `:q`.
+contents, then exit with `:q`.

 ### Listing Tasks